 At Integration Solutions, Inc., we believe that everything rises and falls on leadership.
-For this reason, we give close attention to professionals who are at the management level of organizations involved in trauma-informed care.
+For this reason, we give close attention to professionals who are at the management level of organizations involved in promoting trauma-responsive care, resiliency and social emotional learning (SEL) within their organizations and systems of care.

 Leaders experience mental and emotional pressure almost every day.
 This is because they carry huge responsibilities, and their actions will definitely affect the entire organization.
 Despite being at the top of the management level, leaders need help, too.

 While society dictates that leaders should have no room for weaknesses, Dr. Brené Brown believes otherwise.
 In her research, she argues that being vulnerable is actually a courageous act because it requires you to be true to yourself, see your flaws, and admit that you need help.

 “Authenticity is a collection of choices that we have to make every day.
 It's about the choice to show up and be real.
 The choice to be honest.
 The choice to let our true selves be seen.” –Dr. Brené Brown